 - What your deductible is

-How Much Are Personal Belongings Insured for Under Contents of an Insurance Policy?
+How Much Are Personal Belongings Insured For?

 Actual Cash Value vs. Replacement Cost Coverage on Your Contents